dinhomathias/Amc/Type-Checking.md

 # Using Type Checkers with PTB

 Since Python 3.6, static type hinting is established in Python and PTB makes use of it (since v13.0).
 Static type checking helps to avoid and find errors both in PTBs source code and in your bot code.
 If you want to take advantage of this, you should use a type checker to check your code.
-As type checking in general is not PTB specific and a big topic, we can't explain everything about it in this wiki.
-There are however some things that are specific to PTBs type checking and that advanced users might want to keep in mind.
-More precisely, some classes in `telegram.ext` are `Generics`.
-Below we detail, how to specify the corresponding types to get proper type checking.
+As type checking in general is not PTB specific and a big topic, an introduction to type hinting is beyond the scope of this wiki.

 ### ℹ️ Note